SOSpacebar/SP1Framework/README.md

-SP1 Framework
+SP# Framework
 ============

-This framework is to help students on the SP1 module to get started quickly on their projects.
+This framework is to help students on the SP# module to get started quickly on their projects.
 This framework only works on the Windows environment as it uses Windows API in some of its features.

 Main Features
 -------------